nasa-gibs/onearth/doc/local_deployment.md

 This documentation describes how to deploy OnEarth locally using your own MRF (Meta Raster Format) data archive.

-## Overview

-OnEarth supports multiple deployment patterns for serving imagery data:

-1. **Single Projection Deployment**: Serve data from one projection (e.g., EPSG:4326 only)
-2. **Multi-Projection Deployment**: Serve data from multiple projections using pre-generated MRF files for each projection
-3. **Reproject Service Deployment**: On-the-fly reprojection from a source projection to other projections

-This documentation focuses on approaches 1 and 2, where MRF data is organized by projection.

 ## Local Deployment Components

 The local deployment system consists of the following components located in `docker/local-deployment/`: